Birdy-C/MIT-6-837/Project/instruction.md

 - middle mouse button - adds a control point on an edge
 - right mouse button - deletes a control point

+---

+## Assignment 9

+- Use the mouse to rotate or zoom the scene.
+- p - pause & unpause the simulation
+- s - perform a single step of integration
+- r -  restart the simulation